Vienna

 The Belvedere is Vienna's second most important summer palace after Schönbrunn with its famous view of the old town.

-Whilst Schönbrunn was built by the Habsburgs the Belvedere was built at the beginning of the 18th century by the secret emperor, Prince Eugene of Savoy.
+Whilst Schönbrunn was built by the Habsburgs the Belvedere was built at the beginning of the 18th century by their most important military leader Prince Eugene of Savoy.

 Today the former summer palace houses one of Vienna's major art galleries and includes the world's largest Gustav Klimt collection.